L-g00438909/my_work/README.md

  <img src="barchart2.png" width='500' height='500'>

 <br>The barchart shows the variations in body mass per species and islands.
 Each bar represents the average body mass of each species and sex of the penguins on a particular island.
 From observation of the barchart male penguins are larger than female penguins.
 Male and female Gentoo penguins show a notable difference in body mass in comparison to Adelie and Chinstrap penguins.
-Adelie and Chinstrap penguins are similar in size for both male and female penguins.
+Adelie and Chinstrap penguins are similar in size for both male and female penguins.No significant difference noted for body mass per island for Adelie penguins.
+Adelie is present on all three islands whereas as Chinstrap is present on Dream Island and Gentoo on Biscoe.

-### Histogram:

 <img src="histogram flipper lengths.png" width='500' height='500'>

 <br>

-A histogram is a graph that displays data with bars of different heights.
-It shows the distribution of quantitative data.
-Each bin in the histogram represents a different range of values.
-The frequency relates to the number of data points within the range of the bars.
-Histograms show patterns in the data as to how the data is distributed.
-Distributions show the spread of the data.
-In a normal distribution, the data is symmetrically distributed around the mean with the majority of data points clusters near the centre with fewer data points in the tails.
+Histograms show the distribution of numerical data by grouping datapoints that lie within a range of values in to a bin.
+The higher the bar the greater the frequency of values.
+The histogram shows the distribution of flipper length colored by species.
+Adelie and Chinstrap appear to overlap significantly while Gentoo can be seen to be easily distingusable from them due to having the largest flipper size.
+From the summary statistics, the median and the mean were the same for Adelie and Chinstrap and only differed by 1 for Gentoo.
+Chinstrap has two modes so therefore it is said to be bimodal while Adelie and Gentoo are unimodal.
+The histograms look symmetric, however a slight deviation of the curve noticed on Gentoo.
+The .skew() value for Gentoo was 0.4 suggesting distribution is slightly right skewed, maybe due to variation within the subgroups.
+The skew() for Adelie and Chinstrap is low at 0.1 each.
+The closer to 0 the distribution is thought to be more symmetric and normally distributed

 ## **Correlation:**